Exploring the Capabilities and Limitations of Large Language Models in the Electric Energy Sector: Limitations of LLMs for Applications in the Electric Energy Sector

 \subsection{Potential Exposure to Cybersecurity and Privacy Threats}

 While integrating large language models (LLMs) into electric energy systems, cybersecurity and privacy emerge as a paramount concern.
-LLMs are susceptible to both AI and non-AI model inherent vulnerabilities.
-Even while utilizing a local LLM setup, potential weaknesses must be addressed to safeguard against various cyber threats.
-Building an LLM using power system-related company-specific data could inadvertently expose organizations to privilege escalation attacks, backdoor exploits, and the extraction of sensitive training data \cite{yao2024survey}.
-Our experiments detailed in Supplemental Information demonstrate that prompts can significantly change the LLM's response, and when exploited by malicious actors may expose an organization's trade secrets.
+Even within the local LLM setups, there are potential cyber vulnerabilities.
+For example, building an LLM using power system-related company-specific data could inadvertently expose organizations to privilege escalation attacks, backdoor exploits, and the extraction of sensitive training data \supercite{yao2024survey}.
+Online LLMs used for safety-critical tasks, such as price forecasting (Section SI.6), would be a frequent target of cyber-attacks.
+Furthermore, specialized prompts could be treated as trade secrets, which malicious actors could expose (Section SI.7).

-Furthermore, concerns regarding data privacy loom large, particularly as LLMs become integrated into the power system.
-Establishing a standard protocol becomes imperative to ensure that the data is sufficiently anonymized and sanitized to remove personal identification information before utilizing data for training.
-However, challenges persist in cases where personal or group information is context-dependent \cite{li2023privacy}.
+As concerns regarding data privacy loom large, particularly as LLMs become integrated into power systems, establishing a standard protocol becomes imperative to ensure the data is sufficiently anonymized and sanitized to remove personal identification information before utilizing data for training.
+However, challenges persist in cases where personal or group information is context-dependent \supercite{li2023privacy}.